4226 South Gold

 - 4 people maximum unless exceeds weight limit of 500 lbs.

-- People will load and unload at a designated spot and must be kept within a designated area while on the water.
+- People will load and unload at a designated spot and must be kept within a designated area while on the water and off the island.

 - No fishing from the boats.
 You must stay seated while in the rental boats.